gsi-upm/ewetasker_server/README.md

 Ewetasker communicates with the web application using jwt tokens, so it is needed to encode the data with a .pem file.
 If you have your own .key and .csr files, you only need to create a .pem file; otherwise, you need to install openssl and follow the next steps:

 ```
 $ cd ewetasker
 $ mkdir certs
 $ cd certs
 $ openssl genrsa -out ewetasker.pem 2048
 ```

-Then you must modify the config.ini file, to change the path to the .pem file with the name you have choosen.
+Then you must modify the config.ini file located in /ewetasker/config/, to change the path to the .pem file with the name you have choosen.

 ```
 [CERTS]